George Benson

 - Born:

-- , Pittsburgh, Pennsylvania, USA
+- , Pittsburgh, Pennsylvania

 - Instrument: